How Parasite Drag Works on Aircraft

 Reduction

-Aircraft design employs streamlined components, fairings, and flush-mount rivets to reduce drag.
+Streamlined components, fairings, and flush-mount rivets help reduce form, interference, and skin friction drag.

-As a pilot, here are a few ways in which you can reduce parasite drag:
+As a pilot, here are a few ways in which you can reduce parasitic drag:

 • Keeping airplane surfaces clean